manueldeprada/Pretraining-T5-PyTorch-Lightning/README.md

 `<extra_id_0> cute dog <extra_id_1> the <extra_id_2>`

-This allows T5 to learn from the corpus.
+This allows T5 to learn from the given corpus.
 In this repo, the CORD-19 dataset is used to pretrain T5 so it performs better in downstream tasks.
-Although this is script may have some training defects compared to the Google's original, it is small, flexible, portable and written with PyTorch.
+Although this script may have some training defects compared to Google's original code, it is small, flexible, portable and written with PyTorch.
 In our experiments with COVID-19 related downstream tasks, this pretraining greatly improved performance.

 ##Pretrained version
 A pretrained version of T5 on the CORD-19 dataset is available in HuggingFace: [https://huggingface.co/manueldeprada/t5-cord19](https://huggingface.co/manueldeprada/t5-cord19)